Fishing ReportMoon Lake - 11/14/2017 10:19:58 AM

 Crappie fishing is fair to slow right now at Moon, and few anglers have been fishing lately.
 Look for most fish holding in deeper, cooler water areas.
 Try fishing around fishing piers to the north of the Paradise Point ramp or along the eastern shoreline.
 Fish are being caught with jigs and minnows in anywhere between 6 and 12 feet of water.
 Some fish may still be holding in shallower areas around the island.

-There are lots of catfish in Moon Lake!
+Catfish fishing is normally fair to slow this time of year at Moon.
 Try tightlining on the bottom with nightcrawlers or other catfish baits, or try fishing trotlines along the shallow flats in the northern arm of the lake.

 There's no new reports from bream anglers, but bream fishing is usually slow at Moon this time of year.
 Try using crickets around structure in 2 to 5 feet of water.

 For a Depth Map of Moon Lake click on the following link: Moon Lake Depth Map.

 Moon Lake is a 2,300 acre oxbow lake located outside the mainline Mississippi River levee in Coahoma County about 15 miles north of Clarksdale, MS.